maqsuiz/crypto-5m-signal-indicator/README.md

 ## AI Assistance
 AI prompt engineering was used to refine indicator logic, reduce noise, and improve signal clarity.
+## System Overview
+This project combines a short-term crypto trading indicator with email-based signal ingestion and Discord webhook notifications.

+## Alert Integration
+- Gmail is used as an intermediary data source
+- Incoming messages are parsed using PHP
+- Valid signals trigger Discord webhook alerts

+## Use Case
+Designed for real-time signal monitoring and alert delivery rather than automated execution.

 ## Disclaimer
 This indicator is not financial advice.